 Today in 1980, Pink Floyd set a record for the longest stay in the album charts, 303 weeks, beating Carole King’s “Tapestry.”

 And “Dark Side of the Moon” was less than halfway through its 15 years — to be precise, 741 weeks — on the charts.

 Today in 1996, two of the three members of the Teddy Bears filed suit against the third, Phil Spector, for not receiving royalties from reissues of their number one single:

-Birthdays begin with — guess who? — Chad Allan of Chad Allan and the Expressions, which became the Guess Who:
+Birthdays begin with Chad Allen of the Guess Who:

 Who is Evangelos Papathanassiou?
 You know him better as Vangelis:

 Speedy Keen played drums and sang for Thunderclap Newman:

 … who recorded my favorite Jewish Christmas song:

 One death of note today in 1985: Jeanine Deckers, the Singing Nun: